-- Step 1: Compute deterministic (short range) and/or probabilistic • (nowcasting) meteorological forecast with the Weather and Research Forecasting (WRF) model.
+- Step 1: Compute deterministic (short (ange) and/or probabilistic (nowcasting) meteorological forecast with the Weather and Research Forecasting (WRF) model.
 Data assimilation procedures are applied to force computation through atmosphere observations to improve weather prediction.
-Due to the high computational and memory requirements, HPC resources are mandatory to run the simulations. - Step 2: Pre-processing phase of the site-specific data (both WRF output and observation data) exploited in Step 3.
+Due to the high computational and memory requirements, HPC resources are mandatory to run the simulations.
+Step 2: Pre-processing phase of the site-specific data (both WRF output - Step 2: Pre-processing phase of the site-specific data (both WRF output and observation data) exploited in Step 3.
 This step mainly consists in the exploitation of a deterministic model discretizing the power curve of a Wind Turbine used as a validator for the aforementioned data.
-The preprocessing is applied on historical dataset, and more frequently on sitespecific WRF output and observations that continuously feed the dataset. - Step 3: Combine the deterministic weather forecast with the pre-• processed data by Step 2 by the means of the Kernel-Ridge with Gaussian Kernel ML algorithm.
+The preprocessing is applied on historical dataset, and more frequently on sitespecific WRF output and observations that continuously feed the dataset. - Step 3: Combine the deterministic weather forecast with the preprocessed det by Step 2 by the means of the Kernel-Ridge with Gaussian Kernel ML algorithm.
 Results are then post-processed to improve the shape of the energy forecast curve.